satoshi75201/one/README.md

 <p>It is the first decentralized peer-to-peer payment network that is powered by its users with no central authority or middlemen.</p>
 <p>From a user perspective, Bitcoin is pretty much like cash for the Internet. </p>
 <p>Bitcoin can also be seen as the most prominent triple entry bookkeeping system in existence.</p>

-Bitcoin is a digital and global money system currency.
+<p>Bitcoin is a digital and global money system currency.
 It allows people to send or receive money across the internet, even to someone they don't know or don't trust.
-Money can be exchanged without being linked to a real identity.
-The mathematical field of cryptography is the basis for Bitcoin's security.
+Money can be exchanged without being linked to a real identity.</p>
+<p>The mathematical field of cryptography is the basis for Bitcoin's security.</p>
       </h3>
       <p id='pleft'>
-        Who invented Bitcoin? <a href="https://upload.wikimedia.org/wikipedia/commons/e/e0/Anonymous.svg">Satoshi Nakamoto
+        Who invented Bitcoin? <a href="https://upload.wikimedia.org/wikipedia/commons/e/e0/Anonymous.svg">Satoshi Nakamoto</p>

+<p>Satoshi Nakamoto is the name used by the pseudonymous person or persons who developed bitcoin, authored the bitcoin white paper, and created and deployed bitcoin's original reference implementation.
+  As part of the implementation, Nakamoto also devised the first blockchain database.
+In the process, Nakamoto was the first to solve the double-spending problem for digital currency using a peer-to-peer network.
+Nakamoto was active in the development of bitcoin up until December 2010.
+Many people have claimed, or have been claimed, to be "Satoshi."
+Maybe it was your grandma that invented Bitcoin!</p>
 <p>Let us know how you feel aobut this website!.</p>